 What happens if the grandchild is adopted by someone else?

 Parental rights are transferred to the adoptive parents.
-However, New Jersey courts will consider the petition of biological grandparents for visitation based upon the criteria above.
+However, New Jersey courts will consider the petition of biological grandparents for parenting time based upon the criteria above.

 Can I adopt my grandchildren?